Guar gum futures rebound on firm spot cues

-New Delhi, Jan 14 (PTI) Guar gum prices staged a strong comeback with prices recovering by a hefty Rs 329 to Rs 8,574 per quintal in futures trade Monday after investors built up fresh positions at prevailing levels, driven by pick up in export demand.
-At the National Commodity and Derivatives Exchange, guar gum for February spurted by Rs 329, or 3.99 per cent, to Rs 8,574 per quintal with an open interest of 67,830 lots.
-Marketmen said building up of fresh positions by participants due to pick up in export demand for oil drilling industries lifted guar gum prices notably higher in futures market here.
-Guar gum to be delivered in March also hardened by Rs 326, or 3.9 per cent, to Rs 8,680 per quintal with an open interest of 3,700 lots.
-PTI ADI RVKRVK
+New Delhi, Dec 17 (PTI) Guar gum prices staged a strong comeback with prices recovering by Rs 61 to Rs 8,926 per quintal in futures trade Monday after investors built up fresh positions at prevailing levels, driven by pick up in exports demand.
+At the National Commodity and Derivatives Exchange, guar gum for January spurted by Rs 61, or 0.69 per cent, to Rs 8,926 per quintal with an open interest of 68,230 lots.
+Marketmen said building up of fresh positions by participants due to pick up in exports demand for oil drilling industries lifted guar gum prices notably higher in futures market here.
+Guar gum to be delivered in February also hardened by Rs 65, or 0.72 per cent, to Rs 9,035 per quintal in an open interest of 5,510 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today